sveinbjornt/searchfs/README.md

 ## TODO

-* The API supports searching for files based on creation, modification, access date, based on finder flags (deprecated file and creator types), and so on.
+* The API supports searching the catalog for files based on creation, modification, access date, finder flags, deprecated old-school file and creator types,, and so on.
 Add that.

 ## BSD License